 Basically, Omega-3 fatty acids are an excellent source of nutrition!

-So what foods are high in Omega-3?
-Leafy vegetables, nuts, flaxseed and flaxseed oil, some animal fats, and fish.
-When it comes to sources of Omega-3’s, fish reigns supreme.
+You can even find special Omega-3 eggs on store shelves.
+Other foods high in this fabulous good-for-you-fat include leafy greens, nuts, flaxseed and flaxseed oil, certain animal fats, and fish.
+That’s right; when it comes to sources of Omega-3’s, fish reigns supreme.

 Normally, when a hen eats her feed, her liver produces an enzyme that deodorizes the fishiness of the Omega-3’s in her diet.
 However, some hens have a defective gene that prevents enough of the enzyme from being produced.
-That means the smelliness from the Omega-3’s in her feed get concentrated and deposited right in to the yolk of her eggs, and passed on to you.
+This means the smelliness from the Omega-3’s in her feed get concentrated and deposited right into the yolk of her eggs where it ends up on the breakfast table.
 You can thank her for the healthy fats, but they’ll come at a smelly cost!

 If you’ve noticed an unpleasant odor to your eggs, it may be time to adjust your girls’ diet.
 Take a look at the list of ingredients on the feed tag.
 Key in on fishmeal, flaxseed, flaxseed oil, canola, or canola oil.
 These are all ingredients high in Omega-3 fatty acids.
 Feeds that are too concentrated in these ingredients will often produce smelly eggs.
 It’s critical for the health of your hens — and the taste of your breakfast — to feed a quality poultry diet that balances key nutrients appropriately.